 This study is organized as follows.
-In §2, we introduce the notion of (epidemiological) strategy with their potential gradations, and we present a framework for comparing the effectiveness of certain strategies.
-In §3, we present the age-based SVEAIR model derived in [4], that incorporates, among others, the ambiguous (see §4.1) variable of asymptomaticity of infectious individuals for the spread of COVID-19 disease, and we estimate the model parameters.
-In §4, we compare the effect of a horizontal lockdown with varying level of austerity with certain age-based counter measures of similar epidemiological, but less social hence financial, impact.
-We conclude in §5 with a summary and discussion of the results.
+In §2, we introduce the notion of an (epidemiological) strategy, along with its potential gradations, and we present a framework for comparing the effectiveness of certain strategies.
+In §3, we contrast the impact of a horizontal lockdown with varying levels of intensity, with certain age-based countermeasures that have a similar epidemiological effect, but less of an influence on society and, consequently, the economy.
+In §4, we conclude with a summary and discussion of the results.

-2 A framework for comparing the effectiveness of different strategies
+2. A framework for comparing the effectiveness of different strategies

 Let us divide a population into two classes, the infectious, \mathcal{I} , and the non-infectious, \mathcal{I}^c .
-Each of these classes can be divided to further sub-compartments, e.g. $A \in \mathcal{I}$ and $B \in \mathcal{I}^c$.
+Each of these classes can be divided to further sub-compartments, e.g., $A \in \mathcal{I}$ and $B \in \mathcal{I}^c$.